AdityaGupta1/CIS-5650-Project1-CUDA-Flocking/README.md

 - Constructing a uniform grid data structure reduces each boid's neighbor checks from O(n) to O(1).
 - Rearranging buffer layouts for more contiguous memory access further increases performance.

-We now compare the performance of the naive GPU method, uniform grid method, and coherent grid method.
+We now compare the performance of the naive GPU method, uniform grid method, and coherent grid method, as well as of various other parameters.

 ### # Boids vs. FPS